-Iraqi officials: At least 13 wounded in violence in Baghdad
+Iraqi officials: 3 dead, dozens wounded in Baghdad protests

 The uprising began on Oct.
 1 when thousands of Iraqis took to the streets to decry rampant government corruption, poor public services and a scarcity of jobs.
 Protesters are demanding an end to Iraq’s sectarian political system, alongside early elections and the stepping aside of its ruling elite.

-The mass protest movement had several successes before the U.S. strike diverted public attention.
-In December, pressure from demonstrations lead Grand Ayatollah Ali al-Sistani, Iraq’s more revered Shiite cleric, to withdraw support for the government of Adel Abdul-Mahdi, prompting the prime minister’s resignation.
+The anti-government movement had scored several successes before the U.S. strike diverted public attention.
+In December, pressure from demonstrations lead Grand Ayatollah Ali al-Sistani, Iraq’s most revered Shiite cleric, to withdraw support for the government of Adel Abdul-Mahdi, prompting the prime minister’s resignation.

-Later that month, lawmakers passed a key new electoral law that would give the people more say in who’s elected to office.
+Later that month, lawmakers passed a key new electoral law that would give voters more say in who’s elected to office.

-But bickering between rival political factions has so far set back talks over the selection of a new premier.
-Abdul-Mahdi’s ascension was the product of a provisional agreement between rival blocs Saeroon, lead by influential Shiite cleric Moqtada al-Sadr, and Fatah, lead by Hadi al-Ameri.
+But bickering between rival political factions has set back talks over the selection of a new premier.
+Abdul-Mahdi’s appointment was the product of a provisional agreement between rival parliamentary blocs led by the influential Shiite cleric Moqtada al-Sadr, and another led by Hadi al-Ameri.

 Since the protests first erupted in October, at least 500 have died under fire from security forces.